Norman Birnbaum: Early life

 Birnbaum's pedagogical work included the introduction of sociology to the undergraduate curricula at Amherst and Oxford.
 A founding member of the editorial board of New Left Review, was active in politics on both sides of the Atlantic He had been an advisor to American trade unions and members of Congress, as well as to a number of social movements and political parties in Europe.
 He contributed regularly to a number of publications, including openDemocracy, El País in Spain, and the German daily Die Tageszeitung.
-His memoir was published in 2018.
+He published his memoir, From the Bronx to Oxford and Not Quite Back, in 2018.